 For small business owners a cargo e-bike could definitely be a cost-saving solution for how to fulfil local deliveries within CAZs.
 Some can carry up to 250kg of protected load, with capacities that could equate to around 50 delivery packages.

-If you think an electric bike could be the answer for solving your local CAZ issues, you’ll find Pure Electric stores in the following cities (amongst others): Birmingham, Bristol, London, Manchester, Southampton, Gateshead and Liverpool.
-Find your local showroom now!
+If you think an electric bike could be the answer for solving your local CAZ issues, you’ll find our flagship Pure Electric store in Spitalfields, London.

 If you’ve enjoyed this blog, why not join the Pure Electric Club via the footer at the bottom of this page to receive more news, insights and exclusive offers!